 So, which method is best for you?
-It really comes down to what is the best tool for the project.
+It comes down to what is the best tool for the project.
 If your target is a particular device, say iPhone 6, you may want an AWD site that focuses on that device.
 You may have an older static site that you love, but just needs a mobile version that provides basic content and contact info, a standalone site may be your best option.
-If you’re starting from scratch, a RWD site is likely your best option for versatility for all devices present and future.
+If you’re starting from scratch, a responsive site is likely your best option for versatility for all devices present and future.
 The only real wrong choice would be to not have a mobile website and miss out on potential customers.

-fatrabbit CREATIVE creates custom responsive mobile sites that incorporates industry best practices and distinctive designs to help you succeed with your business growth and development.
+fatrabbit CREATIVE creates custom responsive mobile sites that incorporate industry best practices and distinctive designs to help you succeed with your business growth and development.
 If you are unsure of where to go with your mobile responsive site, contact fatrabbit CREATIVE today!